Overview of Express Entry

 Must read : Express Entry complete guide

 - 83,300 ITAs issued in the year 2019.

-- 41800 ITA were issued in first half of the year while 43,500 ITA was issued in later half.
+- 41800 ITA was issued in the first half of the year while 43,500 ITA was issued in the latter half.

 - Total 26 draw conducted (24 draws for FSW, 2 Draws of FSTP).

 - THE lowest CRS for FSW draw was 438 (30 Jan) and the highest was 475 (30 Oct).

 - Three draws were conducted in January, May and October Month each.

 - In February, Only one draw was conducted.